bernardini687/minitable/README.md

 # minitable

-_shape a list of data into a table string_
+_shape a list of data into a table_

 simple helper to get a string designed to be printed as a table.